Risk Factors Dashboard

 General

-F5 is a multicloud application security and delivery provider committed to bringing a better digital world to life.
-F5 partners with the world’s largest, most advanced organizations to optimize and secure every application and Application Programming Interface (“API”) anywhere, including on-premises, in the cloud, or at the edge.
+F5 is a multicloud application delivery and security provider committed to bringing a better digital world to life.
+F5 partners with the world’s largest, most advanced organizations to optimize and secure every application and Application Programming Interface ("API") anywhere, including on-premises, in the cloud, and at the network edge.
 F5 enables businesses to continuously stay ahead of threats while delivering exceptional, secure digital experiences for their customers.
-F5 enables organizations to provide exceptional, secure digital experiences for their customers and continuously stay ahead of threats.

-Our application security and delivery solutions are available in a range of deployment and consumption models.
+Our application delivery and security solutions are available in a range of deployment and consumption models.
 We sell packaged software in perpetual, subscription, and usage-based consumption models.
-We also sell our solutions in software-as-a-service (“SaaS”) and managed services deployment models with subscription and usage-based consumption models.
+We also sell our solutions in software-as-a-service ("SaaS") and managed services deployment models with subscription and usage-based consumption models.
 In addition, we sell high-performance systems, or hardware, as well as a broad range of global services including maintenance, consulting, training and other technical support services.
-In addition we sell high-performance systems, as well as a broad range of global services including maintenance, consulting, training and other technical support services.

 Our customers include large enterprise businesses, public sector institutions, governments, and service providers.
 We conduct our business globally and manage our business by geography.
 Our business is organized into three primary geographic regions: Americas; Europe, the Middle East, and Africa ("EMEA"); and the Asia Pacific region ("APAC").

-F5 was incorporated on February 26, 1996 in the state of Washington.
-Our headquarters is in Seattle, Washington, and our mailing address is 801 5th Avenue, Seattle, Washington 98104-1663.
-The telephone number at that location is (206) 272-5555.
-Our website is www.f5.com.
-We have 83 subsidiaries, branch offices, or representative offices worldwide.
+F5 was incorporated in 1996 and is headquartered in Seattle, Washington.
+Our website is www.f5.com and through a link on the Investor Relations section of our website, we make available the following filings as soon as reasonably possible after they are electronically filed with or furnished to the Securities and Exchange Commission ("SEC"): our Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and any amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act.
 Through a link on the Investor Relations section of our website, we make available the following filings as soon as reasonably possible after they are electronically filed with or furnished to the Securities and Exchange Commission (“SEC”): our Annual Report on Form 10-K, Quarterly Reports on Form 10-Q, Current Reports on Form 8-K, and any amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act.
 All such filings are available free of charge.
 The information posted on our website is not incorporated into this report.

 Strategy and Priorities

-Over the past several years, F5 has significantly expanded its software and SaaS offerings to deliver a broad portfolio of solutions to help customers address the complexity and risk in today’s hybrid IT environments.
-Through its BIG-IP, F5 NGINX, and F5 Distributed Cloud Services product families, F5 offers a range of integrated, artificial intelligence- and machine learning-driven solutions that support performance and protect both legacy and modern applications and APIs across data center, cloud, and edge locations.
+We deliver a broad portfolio of solutions to help customers address the complexity and risk in today’s hybrid multicloud IT environments.
+We are able to deliver on this strategy through our solutions portfolio, specifically our F5 BIG-IP, F5 NGINX, and F5 Distributed Cloud Services product families, which deliver a range of integrated, application and delivery services leveraging artificial intelligence and machine learning capabilities that support application performance and protect legacy, modern, and AI-powered applications and APIs across the data center, public clouds, and edge locations.

 Key components of our strategy include:

-Through our organic innovation and inorganic investments, we have created the broadest portfolio of multicloud application security and delivery technologies in the market and as a result, we are capable of serving any application or API in any environment.
-Our BIG-IP family primarily serves traditional applications on premises, co-located or in cloud environments.
-Our BIG-IP family serves traditional applications on premises, co-located or in cloud environments.
-Our F5 NGINX family serves modern, container-native and microservices-based applications and APIs.
+Our F5 BIG-IP family delivers essential application delivery and security services, ensuring applications operate efficiently and securely.
+It is optimized for traditional applications whether deployed on premises, in co-located data centers, or in cloud environments.
+Our F5 NGINX family also delivers essential application delivery and security services but is optimized for modern, container-native and microservices-based applications and APIs.
+Our F5 Distributed Cloud Services is a portfolio of SaaS and managed services designed for both traditional and modern applications where a SaaS deployment model is preferred.
 Our F5 Distributed Cloud Services is a portfolio of SaaS and managed services serving both traditional and modern applications where a SaaS-deployment model is preferred.
-As a result of this broad portfolio, we are the only provider capable of supporting our customers’ modern and legacy application security and delivery needs across any environment — on premises, co-located, in a cloud or at the edge — with the added flexibility of multiple deployment models including SaaS, managed services, packaged software, and hardware offerings.
+With our comprehensive portfolio, we are the only provider capable of supporting customers’ modern and legacy application delivery and security needs across any environment — on premises, co-located, in a cloud or at the edge.

 Transforming how customers experience F5

-Going forward we will leverage and grow our foundational capabilities in data and insights, digital sales, and SaaS-delivered capabilities to deliver consistent world-class customer experiences, including simple, integrated and friction-free consumption of our technologies.
-We will continue to improve customer awareness and understanding of F5’s expanded portfolio with a focus on both user and buying personas, and business needs and intend to enhance our digital customer experiences to deliver both growth and efficiency.
+We continue to leverage and grow our foundational capabilities in data and insights, digital sales, and SaaS-delivered capabilities to deliver consistent world-class customer experiences, including simple, integrated and friction-free consumption of our solutions.
+We will continue to improve customer awareness and understanding of F5’s portfolio with a focus on both user and buying personas, and business needs.
+We intend to enhance our digital customer experiences to deliver both growth and efficiency.

 F5 is leveraging AI to accelerate the strength of both our current and future offerings.
 F5 uses AI in its application delivery and security solutions to support performance and efficacy.
-F5 uses AI in its security solutions to support performance and efficacy.
 Today, our customers are able to further benefit from our four-pronged AI strategy.
+First, our current portfolio is solving security and performance challenges associated with AI model training and inference and in support of AI-driven workloads.
 First, our current portfolio is positioned to solve security and performance challenges associated with new AI workloads.
+We are selling F5 solutions in support of AI data delivery, AI runtime security and AI factory load balancing use cases.
 Second, we are leveraging AI models in our current data fabric in order to enhance our existing products.
-Second, we are building AI models leveraging our current data fabric in order to enhance our existing products.
+Third, we are innovating to create new offerings based on the rapidly evolving application and data security landscapes and the customer needs associated with these changes.
 Third, we are working to build new offerings based on the changing application and data security landscapes and the customer needs associated with these changes.
-Finally, we are working to build new offerings based on the changing application and data security landscapes and the customer needs associated with these changes.
+Finally, we are pursuing partnerships with global leaders in AI to help deliver and secure AI workloads.
 Finally, we are pursuing partnerships with AI players to help secure and deliver AI workloads.

 4